 This page addresses some frequently asked questions for the Office of the Citizenship and Immigration Services Ombudsman (Ombudsman).
 More responses to additional questions can be found here.

 What types of cases will the Ombudsman office help with?

 The Ombudsman’s jurisdiction is limited by statute to problems involving USCIS.
 The Ombudsman does not have the authority to assist with problems that individuals or employers may experience with U.S. Customer and Border Protection (CBP), U.S. Immigration and Customs Enforcement (ICE), the U.S. Department of State (DOS), the Executive Office for Immigration Review (EOIR), or the U.S. Department of Labor (DOL).

-The Ombudsman provides case assistance to address the following issues:
+The Ombudsman provides case assistance to address the following procedural and technical issues:

 - Cases that are 60 days past normal processing times